Skip to main content

 It also doesn't offer any technology, not even clocks or timers.

-Which 36-Inch Professional Range Should You Buy?
+Which 36-inch Professional Range Should You Buy?

 Best for Style and Color: BlueStar and La Cornue

 BlueStar is the clear winner due to the endless custom color and trim combinations you can choose.
-You can design your range to be truly yours to match your style and preference.

 Want orange with brass trim?
 You can do that only with BlueStar.